5.7 'Learning to participate' through formal, non-formal and informal learning

 - Encouraging active participation and engagement in the local community.

-There are participative structures both on the secondary and postsecondary levels of education (Higher education student unions, school student unions).
+There are participative structures both at secondary and postsecondary level of education (Higher education student unions, school student unions).
 Further participative structures include the Youth Parliament, the Higher Youth Council, or the National Youth Council.
 These structures provide learning opportunities for young people and contribute to the development of young people's social and civic competences. (see: 5.3 Youth representation bodies).
 The revised Youth Law of 2016 introduces mechanisms of quality assurance in non-formal education, which are defined in the working paper 'Guidelines for non-formal education in childhood and youth'.
 The law defines action fields in the area of non-formal learning.
 'Development of values, participation and democracy' is defined as one important action field.
-The National Youth Service organises, in cooperation with the National Youth Council, several training programmes (stages pour groupes scolaires) for members of pupil committees and for school mediators (see also: www.enfancejeunesse.lu).
+The National Youth Service organises, in cooperation with the National Youth Council, several training programmes (stages pour groupes scolaires) for members of pupil committees and for school mediators (see also: enfancejeunesse.lu).
 The Centre for Political Education is an important institution that supports non-formal learning activities focusing on social and civic competences (see: Information providers/counselling structures).

 Teachers, trainers, non-formal education workers and youth workers are offered the opportunity to receive training and certification related to the development of social and civic competences.
 The National Youth Service is the main provider of training opportunities in the field of non-formal education (for an overview of the various training activities, see: agenda.snj.lu) The Training Institute of National Education (IFEN; Institut de formation de l'Éducation nationale) provides training courses for elementary and secondary school teachers in civic education.